 - Amenity kit.

-On their Boeing 777-300ER fleet, the Singapore Airlines Premium Economy Class product has its own dedicated cabin aft of the main business class cabin.
-The premium economy class cabin has 28 seats in a 2 x 4 x 2 layout.
-The cabin itself is fairly plain but the seats are classy with stitched leather and orange accents.
+On their Boeing 777-300ER fleet, Singapore Airlines Premium Economy has its own dedicated cabin aft of the main business class cabin.
+The premium economy class cabin has 28 seats in a 2-4-2 layout.
+The cabin itself is pretty bland but the seats are classy with stitched leather and orange accents.

 Singapore Airlines Premium Economy Class seats offer 19.5 inches of width, 38 inches of pitch and 8 inches of recline.
 The seats are well-padded and comfortable but there are no air vents installed to provide individual temperature control.